cprice404/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README.md

 Currently:

-The `run_gatling_scenario.yml` is an old template that was our first POC of getting something up and running; we're not using it for anything at the moment and it will probably be deleted soon.
+The `common` directory contains job templates that are intended to be suitable for re-use across different perf testing scenarios.
+The `scenarios` directory contains job definitions for individual scenarios.

-The `ops-deployment/run_ops_deployment.yaml` is the first working end-to-end POC.
+The `scenarios/ops-deployment/run_ops_deployment.yaml` is the first working end-to-end POC.
 It installs the ops modules and catalog zero and then runs a very brief gatling run.
 It was intended to be used as a mechanism for validating the memory usage improvements in the NC class refresh work.
 It will probably